SFU-Archives/digital-repository-utilities/utilities/github-issues-to-pdf.md

 **Notes**

-The pdfs (one for each issue) are output to a folder in the script directory, `rendered_PDFS`.
-- The folder will be created if it does not already exist.
+- The pdfs (one for each issue) are output to a folder in the script directory, `rendered_PDFs`; the folder will be created if it does not already exist.

 ## Other documentation
 Source code on GitHub: https://github.com/axfelix/github-issues-to-pdf.